 A contact station is open Memorial Day through Labor Day and on weekends after Labor Day when weather is suitable.
 Otherwise, pay-station parking and camping are strictly enforced.

 Camping Lodge (bunkhouse) – Two-night minimum; no full-week requirement.
-This two-room trailer has seven bunk beds, a refrigerator, a microwave, a coffeepot, deck, and heating and air conditioning.
-Just outside is a shelter with two picnic tables, a fire ring and a charcoal grill.
+This two-room trailer has seven bunk beds, a refrigerator, microwave, coffeepot, deck, and heating and air conditioning.
+Just outside is a shelter with two picnic tables, fire ring and charcoal grill.
 Cooking and smoking are not permitted inside the lodge.
 Parking for five vehicles is covered with rental of the lodge; all other vehicles must pay the park's daily parking fee.
 Available only during camping season, from March 1 to the first Monday in December.
 This facility is not sold 11 months in advance; it goes online in January each year.
-Check-in is 3 p.m., and check-out is 10 a.m.
+Check-in is 4 p.m., and check-out is 10 a.m.

 The transfer deadline policy and cancellation and pet fees are the same as those for cabins.